Another day, another dollar.

 For the purpose of this illustration, I have used patterns of 3 points.
 However, your own example may require more.
 Note them all down.

-There’s more that we can do with this section, but that’s for you to do later.
+There’s more we can do with this section, but that’s for you to do later.
 For now, we’ll move to the next question.

 Why does Sarah want better clients?